 Students who desire a transcript of their University work must submit a request through Transcripts on Demand at www.iwantmytranscript.com/okwu.
 A transcript fee of \$5 per transcript via credit card will be charged.
-Students who want a transcript faxed must pay an additional transcript fax fee.

 Transcripts and diplomas will be released only when the student's account is paid in full, loan payments are current, and the student has completed all necessary exit interviews.